About Blue Crow Publishing

 - Nonfiction, including memoir, essays, and social commentary.

 We publish approximately four titles a year.
-We are a socially conscious press that prioritizes own voices and traditionally marginalized authors.
+We are a socially conscious press that prioritizes traditionally marginalized authors telling their own stories.

 Blue Crow Publishing Statement of Beliefs